Lui Fong: Career

-In 1996, Lui Fong played the role of Gui Yalai in the TVB sitcom A Kindred Spirit.
+In 1996, Fong played the role of Gui Yalai in the TVB sitcom A Kindred Spirit.
 His romantic storyline with the character Ah Chun attracted much public attention.

-Lui Fong felt that Warner did not try hard enough to win awards for some of his popular songs such as "Wandering Flower" and "Rumors", the interlude of "True Feelings", and felt a sense of loss.
-After the contract ended in 1998, he did not sign with any other record company again.
-Afterwards, he briefly teamed up with Hacken Lee to host the Jade Solid Gold show, and began to reduce his production.
-He did not release any new songs or albums for a long time, and instead focused on live performances.
-Lui Fong felt that Warner did not try hard enough to win awards for some of his popular songs such as "Wandering Flower" and "Rumors", the interlude of "True Feelings", and felt a sense of loss.
+Fong felt that Warner did not try hard enough to win awards for some of his popular songs such as "Wandering Flower" and "Rumors", the interlude of "True Feelings", and felt a sense of loss.
 After the contract ended in 1998, he did not sign with any other record company again.
 Afterwards, he briefly teamed up with Hacken Lee to host the Jade Solid Gold show, and began to reduce his production.
 He did not release any new songs or albums for a long time, and instead focused on live performances.

 After the millennium, he held three concerts at the Hong Kong Coliseum, and has performed in America, Canada and other places as well as in mainland China.
 He has also served as a guest at concerts, such as the retirement and charity concerts of the music godfather Joseph Koo in 2015 and 2016.
-Because the song "Don't Cry, My Friend" (朋友別哭) unexpectedly became popular in mainland China and became a popular song for school graduation ceremonies, Lui Fong received many performance opportunities on variety shows such as "Hidden Singer"(隱藏的歌手) and "Singing Like This Is So Beautiful" (這樣唱好美), the concert held at the Guangzhou Gymnasium in 2013 was also titled after this song.
+Because the song "Don't Cry, My Friend" (朋友別哭) unexpectedly became popular in mainland China and became a popular song for school graduation ceremonies, Fong received many performance opportunities on variety shows such as "Hidden Singer"(隱藏的歌手) and "Singing Like This Is So Beautiful" (這樣唱好美), the concert held at the Guangzhou Gymnasium in 2013 was also titled after this song.

-In 2021, Lui Fong joined Dragon TV's "Our Song (Season 3)".
+In 2021, Fong joined Dragon TV's "Our Song (Season 3)".
 In the same year, he sang his famous song "Crescent Moon" with Taiwanese actor Wang Yaoqing at the CCTV Mid-Autumn Festival Gala.

 In 2022, he joined Hunan Satellite TV's "Time Concert" (时光音乐会) and sang "Don't Cry, Friend" (朋友別哭).

-On March 4–5, 2023, Lui Fong held his 40th anniversary concert "Lui Fong CLASSIC 40 Concert" at the Hong Kong Coliseum.
+On March 4–5, 2023, Fong held his 40th anniversary concert "Lui Fong CLASSIC 40 Concert" at the Hong Kong Coliseum.